 A rich assemblage of other fossils has also been found, including gastropods, brachiopods, belemnites, and a species of ammonite (Tiltoniceras acutum), named after the location and the nearby village.
 Other ammonites can be found, although they are now fairly rare.

-The Dyrham Formation, which consists of soft siltstones and hard shelly limestones, are now obscured by fallen scree.
-At the bottom of the cutting would have been sandstones from the bottom of this formation.
+The succession starts with somewhat ferruginous argillaceous silt (and siltstone) and fine-grained sandstones of the lower part of the ‘middle’ Lias Group (Dyrham Formation).
+Ammonites (Amaltheus sp.) have been found.
 A lot of research was conducted on these sandstones by cutting sections, which showed it to be rich in mica flakes and quartz grains.

 Common sense should always be used when visiting any site.
 Although overgrown, this site still has some very steep and unstable cliffs along the cutting.
 Keep away from the steep sides.
 In addition, brambles can make collecting difficult, because they cover up the loose rocks and scree.
 As a result, it is easy to trip and fall.